Advill/TDI-Reddit-Parser/README.md

 `localhost:8080/redditer` and the current top posts from `json.reddit.com/r/guitar/top` will be loaded into the web page.

-running `localhost:8080/redditer/xyz` where xyz is a search term of your choice and the only thing that is displayed will be posts that contain the term in the title of the post.
+running `localhost:8080/redditer/xyz` where `xyz` is a search term of your choice and the only thing that is displayed will be posts that contain the term in the title of the post.

+This version of the program will actually give a formatted JSON response, so a browser-based JSON vewier will be useful in decoding it.